BAW2501/FSEI_Student_Card/readme.md

 3. Run Main.java

 ## License
-Feel free to use this code however you want, but I recommen
+Feel free to use this code however you want, but I recommend not using it as an example of good practices.